pandas-dev/pandas/doc/pandas-2.0/source/goals.rst

   for suboptimal design choices (for example: the ``.ix`` operator) made in the early days of the project (2010 to 2012).
-* The unification of Series and DataFrame internals to be based on a common ``NDFrame`` base class and "block manager" data structure (heroically championed by Jeff Reback), while introducing many benefits to pandas, has come to be viewed as a long-term source of technical debt and code complexity.
+* The unification of Series and DataFrame internals to be based on a common ``NDFrame`` base class and "block manager" data structure (originally created by me in 2011, and heroically driven forward to its modern form by Jeff Reback), while introducing many benefits to pandas, has come to be viewed as a long-term source of technical debt and code complexity.
 * pandas's ability to support an increasingly broad set of use cases has been significantly constrained (as will be examined in detail in these documents) by its tight coupling to NumPy and therefore subject to various limitations